TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Programming Language : I'm familiar with Python, a powerful language for data science and machine learning.

-• Data Science Libraries : I'm also familiar with essential data science libraries like NumPy, Pandas, Matplotlib, Seaborn and Plotly.
+• Libraries : I'm also familiar with essential data science libraries like NumPy, Pandas, Matplotlib, Seaborn and Plotly.

 • Machine Learning : I have experience with Sklearn, a famous machine learning library used widely across industries.

 • Database : I can work with MySQL, a popular database management system to handle and retrieve data effectively.

-• BI Tool : I'm familiar with Power BI, which makes it easy to create dynamic dashboards and generate business reports.
+• BI Tools : I'm familiar with Power BI and Excel to perform data analysis, create dynamic dashboards and extract meaningful insights.

-• Data Analysis : I can use Excel for data cleaning, data analysis and applying advance functions like formulas and pivot tables.

-• Web Application : I have experience with Streamlit, a library that helps create custom web applications for machine learning.

 • Version Control : I'm familiar with Git, which helps in keeping track of changes in code and collaborating effectively with a team.